-to have CCS and NDT accordance with 145.A.30(f).
+This organization needs to have CCS and NDT personnel qualified in accordance with 145.A.30(f).

-In this case the NDT inspector performs the NDT task and signs off the Work Order / Engineering Order.
+inspector performs the NDT task and signs off the Work Order / Engineering Order.
 The CCS releases the works performed to the component (including NDT inspection) on an EASA Form 1.